OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-24.md

 When the camels had finished drinking, the man took out a gold nose ring weighing a half-shekel, and two gold bracelets weighing ten shekels.

 ## Genesis 24:23
-Then he asked, “Whose daughter are you?
-Please tell me, is there room in your father’s house for us to spend the night?”
+Then he inquired, “Whose daughter are you?
+Please tell me, is there room in your father’s house for us to stay the night?”

 ## Genesis 24:24
 She replied, “I am the daughter of Bethuel, the son Milcah bore to Nahor.”